Finance and economics (MEF)

-Applicants who obtain a score above 60 points but less than 80 points will be invited to an oral interview held in English language and exclusively done via electronic devices (eg.: via skype).
-The interview is aimed at examining in more depth the applicants' background knowledge and English fluency.
+Applicants who obtain a score above 70 points but less than 80 points will be invited to an oral interview, held in English language and exclusively done via electronic devices (e.g.: via skype).
+The interview is aimed at examining in more depth the applicants background knowledge and motivation.

-Applicants who obtain more than 80 points and satisfy the English knowledge requirements are admitted without any interview.
+Applicants who obtain a score greater or equal to 80 points and satisfy the English knowledge requirements can be subject to further interview before admission.

-Applicants not submitting any proper English knowledge certification will undergo an oral interview with the Admission Committee even if they exceed the 80 points threshold.
+Applicants not submitting any English knowledge certification (preferably the TOEFL-test) will be excluded even if they exceed the 80 points-threshold.